-The Rigorosum ('doktori szigorlat') is required by the Hungarian accreditation only.
-The purpose of this oral examination is to ensure that doctoral nominees command a thorough knowledge of the field in which the dissertation is to be submitted.
-Three topics, one main subject and two additional subjects, should be suggested by the doctoral nominee in advance to the departmental doctoral committee to be approved by the UDC.
-The Rigorosum normally takes place together with the predefense but in any case before the defense itself.
+The purpose of the Rigorosum('doktori szigorlat'), which is an oral examination, is to ensure that doctoral nominees command a thorough knowledge of the field in which the dissertation is to be submitted.
+Three topics, one main subject and two additional subjects, should be suggested by the doctoral nominee in advance to the departmental Doctoral Committee to be approved by the UDC.
+The Rigorosum normally takes place together with the pre-defense but, in any case, before the defense itself.